kwasniew/hyperbook/manuscript/ch7.md

 What they have in common is a long-lived nature of the underlying event source.

-Note: I'll refer to short-lived effects as just effects and the long-lived effects as subscriptions.
+Note: we'll refer to short-lived effects as just effects and the long-lived effects as subscriptions.

 ## Implementing subscriptions